Please select which calendar you would like to receive the invitation

 Yet multilateral disarmament regimes face significant challenges.
 New technologies, increasing geopolitical tensions between major military powers, and growing multipolarity create stress on legal regimes.
 In certain cases, such as the Intermediate Nuclear Forces Treaty, parties have decided these agreements no longer serve their interests and have withdrawn.
 Despite the Chemical Weapons Convention, there have been repeated chemical weapon attacks in Syria and elsewhere.

+What are the trends to be drawn from the existing disarmament instruments and recent developments?
 Are there lessons regarding which elements should be in a disarmament treaty from a legal perspective?
 What works, what does not, and what are inherent dilemmas?
 And how does this fit with international humanitarian law and other regulations related to weapons?